Please note, if you click and buy through links on our site, we may earn a small affiliate commission at no extra cost to you. Learn More

 Key Differences

-Both cameras have support for 2.4GHz Wi-Fi, and just like the High-end comparison, the Lorex cameras support 5GHz Wi-Fi as an additional feature.
+Both cameras have support for 2.4GHz Wi-Fi.
+However, as before, the Lorex cameras support 5GHz Wi-Fi as an additional feature.

 Case Type(s)